What is Textile Recycling? And is it ACTUALLY Sustainable?

 Marine Layer is an eco-friendly clothing brand that makes use of sustainable fabrics such as organic cotton, linen, hemp, Lyocell, Modal, and sustainable silk, as well as using recycled cotton, recycled polyester, and recycled nylon.

-By repurposing old, donated tees through its takeback program, Re-Spun, as well as by recycling plastic bottles, post-industrial fabric waste, and post-consumer fishing nets, Marine Layer helps keep these items out of landfills.
+By repurposing old clothing through its takeback program, Re-Spun, as well as by recycling plastic bottles, post-industrial fabric waste, and post-consumer fishing nets, Marine Layer helps keep these items out of landfills.

 Hopefully this guide helped your understand what textile recycling is and a few places that are helping consumers take part in this sustainable practice.